Page Turner Awards is delighted to announce our 2022 Writing Award Shortlist!

 Julia Dunne for "In Her Skin"

-Born in Spain, raised in Australia, I now live in Ireland with my husband and two teenagers.
-I like to tap into the heart and mind of my protagonists, so readers connect to them on an emotional level.
-I'm a self-taught writer and In Her Skin is my debut novel.
-I'm active in writing/critique groups
+Born in Spain, raised in Australia and now living in Ireland with my husband and two teenagers (hard stuff - the teenagers, I mean).
+I like to tap into the heart and mind of my protagonists, so readers connect to them on an emotional level, and write for women who enjoy a strong, yet flawed, female

 Michael Bowe for "The Enduring Echo Of Words Unsaid"